Max-Wraith-Whiting/connect4/README.md

 (*The GUI version restricts the maximum size of a board to keep within this input scheme.*)

 To restart the game press '```r```'. (*This can be done at any time.*)

+>If you are having difficulty with stack not running the GUI, just find the exe file in the .stack-work folder and run it with the --gui flag.